dansantinojones/penalty-shootout/README.md

 I tested to ensure the page worked on Chrome, Mozilla and Safari.
 I confirmed the project is responsive having tested screen size using the [Google Developer Tools](9https://developer.chrome.com/docs/devtools/) toolbar and [Responsively](https://responsively.app/).
 I have tested the buttons and the scoring system to ensure the correct results are shown.

 ## Solved Bugs
+I discovered once the score had reached 5 and the win/lose message is displayed, the choices buttons and score were still incrementing.
+Therefore, I created a JavaScript function to disable the buttons consequently stopping the score at 5.
+I then used a refresh button for users to play again.

 ## Validator Testing
 HTML
 * The HTML document was tested and only one error was returned when passing through the official W3C validator.
 The error is an empty heading.
-However, this is used for the results section therefore will remain empty.
+However, this is used for the results section and therefore will remain empty.

 ![HTML Validator](assets/images/html-validator.png)